Dispersal-induced instability in complex ecosystems: Results

 We find that complexity can lower the ratio of diffusion coefficients required for Turing instability (Fig.~\ref{fig:turingvssigma}).
 For more complex ecosystems the Turing instability therefore sets in more easily.
 So, not only can complexity decrease the stability of non-spatial model ecosystems, it can also reduce stability in spatial models.
 Conversely, increasing the ratio of diffusion coefficients $D_v/D_u$ reduces the complexity that can be sustained in stable equilibrium.
 As can be seen in Fig.~\ref{fig:turingvssigma}, the upper bound on $c$ is lower when disparity of dispersal rates is large.

-{\bf Spatial instability in a non-linear model with complexity.} The linear analysis we have focused on so far, although informative, has drawbacks.
-It only deals with the dynamics in the vicinity of a homogeneous equilibrium, and it tells us nothing about how the ecosystem behaves in the long-run if the equilibrium is unstable.
+\ {\bf Spatial instability in a non-linear model with complexity.} The linear analysis we have focused on so far, although informative, has drawbacks.
+It only deals with the dynamics in the vicinity of a homogeneous equilibrium and it tells us nothing about how the ecosystem behaves in the long-run if the equilibrium is unstable.
 Further, one could object that the linear model is somewhat contrived and that it does not capture how a `real' ecosystem constructs itself in equilibrium.

 We now present simulation data of a complex ecosystem obeying non-linear Levin-Segel-type dynamics \cite{levinsegel} (see Methods).
 In Fig. \ref{fig:stabilitypreynonlinear} we demonstrate that a dispersal-induced instability can occur in this model as well.
-Panel (a) shows a realisation of the dynamics without dispersal.
+Figure \ref{fig:stabilitypreynonlinear}a shows a realisation of the dynamics without dispersal.
 The model ecosystem converges to an equilibrum composed only of surviving species.
 By definition this is a feasible equilibrium \cite{grilli2017}.

-Fig.~\ref{fig:stabilitypreynonlinear} (b) shows the same model (with the same interaction matrix $\mathbf{A}$), but now with dispersal.
+Figure~\ref{fig:stabilitypreynonlinear}b shows the same model (with the same interaction matrix $\mathbf{A}$) but now with dispersal.
 The abundances do not settle in the long run.
 Instead, they display quite erratic behaviour.
 We stress that this is different to the typical behaviour seen in two-species systems with a Turing instability.
-In such simple systems, the abundance of each species typically settles down eventually.
+In such simple systems, the abundance of each species converges to a constant value eventually.
 The fixed-point value varies across space, generating a periodic pattern.
-The complex nature of the interactions in Fig. \ref{fig:stabilitypreynonlinear} (b) leads to more complicated dynamics known as diffusion-induced chaos \cite{kuramoto1978, pascual1993}.
+The complex nature of the interactions in our model leads to the more complicated dynamics in Fig. \ref{fig:stabilitypreynonlinear}b known as diffusion-induced chaos \cite{kuramoto1978, pascual1993}.

-That being said, at any point in time one can take a snapshot of the spatial profile of the species abundances.
+With that being said, at any point in time one can take a snapshot of the spatial profile of the species abundances.
 An example is shown in Fig.~\ref{fig:patterns}.
-One finds some spatial structure for the abundances of prey species (green lines), but it differs from classic Turing patterns, which are typically more periodic and regular.
+One finds some spatial structure for the abundances of prey species (green lines) but this differs from classic Turing patterns, which are typically more periodic and regular.
 We note that the quickly diffusing predator species (red lines) have more smoothly undulating spatial profiles than the slowly diffusing prey species in this example.

-{ \bf Discussion}
+\section{Discussion}